LilMDShin/CyClone/README.md

 6. **Start the frontend:**

-    In a new terminal, navigate to the CyClone directone
+    In a new terminal, navigate to the CyClone_front directory

+    Install the dependencies:
+    ```Bash
+    npm install
+    ```

+    Start the development server:
+    ```Bash
+    npm run dev
+    ```

+This will typically start a development server at http://localhost:5173/ You can access the frontend application in your web browser